lesarx/pdsnd_github/README.md

 ### SPECIAL CONSIDERATIONS:
-The bikeshare.py file is confirmed final by the Udacity review team.
+The bikeshare.py file is unconfirmed final by the Udacity review team.